amiv-eth/amivapi/docs/Developer_Guide.md

 - Retrieving the content when fetching the resource (locatization.py, hook)
 - Adding a  id (foreignkey) and relationship to translationmappings (models.py)
 - Removing id from the schema to prohibit manually setting it (schemas.py)

+# Cron

+There are some tasks which are done on a regular basis.
+This includes removing expired permissions and unused sessions.
+Users who's permissions expire should be warned prior to this.
+This is all done by a cronjob.
+The cronjob runs manage.py with the run_cron method, which will run the actions defined in cron.py.